crate/cratedb-toolkit/doc/io/mongodb/loader.md

 beginning.

 ## Transformations
-You can use [Zyp Transformations] to change the shape of the data while being transferred.
-In order to add it to the pipeline, use the `--transformation` command line option.
+You can use [Tikray Transformations] to change the shape of the data while being transferred.
+To add it to the pipeline, use the `--transformation` command line option.

 It is also available for the `migr8 extract` and `migr8 export` commands.
-Example transformation files in YAML format can be explored at [examples/zyp].
+Example transformation files in YAML format can be explored at [examples/tikray].

 ## Appendix